ymougenel/bga-rankings-dashboard/README.md

 1. Run [the backend](https://github.com/ymougenel/bga-dashboard-back ) (DB + springboot)

-2. Run `ng serve` for a dev server.
+2. Run `npm start` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.